-- as the rights guaranteed by the Charter, similarly as the rights guaranteed by the Convention, can be interfered with by both States (vertical interference) and by private individuals (horizontal interference).
-The question is whether the Charter creates a positive obligation, in the same way as the Convention, for the States, but also for the EU acting as a legislator, to protect the Charter rights and to create an environment where these rights can be effectively enjoyed. - and the scope of the rights protected by both the ECHR and CFEU, for example the right to freedom of expression, should be the same.
-59 This includes the meaning given through the jurisprudence of the Court of Human Rights which explicitly recognizes the existence of positive obligations.
-60 Moreover, the EU can provide greater protection to the same right, but certainly not less.
-61 According to Article 51.1, rights in the Charter must be respected, principles merely observed, but both have to be 'promoted'.
-Article 53 of the Charter lays down a minimum common denominator for the level of freedom of assembly and association, privacy, etc. They also include the right to an effective remedy whenever the aforementioned rights have been violated, as well as various process rights that serve to guarantee procedural fairness and justice".
+- 18 The rights guaranteed by the Charter, similarly as the rights guaranteed by the Convention, can be interfered with by both States (vertical interference) and by private individuals (horizontal interference).
+The question is whether the Charter creates a positive obligation, in the same way as the Convention, for the States, but also for the EU acting as a legislator, to protect the Charter rights and to create an environment where these rights can be effectively enjoyed. - 19 First, it should be highlighted that the meaning and the scope of the rights protected by both the ECHR and CFEU, for example the right to freedom of expression, should be the same.
+This includes the meaning given through the jurisprudence of the Court of Human Rights which explicitly recognizes the existence of positive obligations.
+Moreover, the EU can provide greater protection to the same right, but certainly not less.
+According to Article 51.1, rights in the Charter must be respected, principles merely observed, but both have to be 'promoted'.
+Article 53 of the Charter lays down a minimum common denominator for the level of